Driving lessons - the 'new normal'

 We'll meet outside the car - don't get in straightaway.

 I'll check that you are still feeling well and that you've washed your hands or used sanitiser.
-Sanitiser will be provided if you've forgotten!
+Sanitiser will be provided if required.

 During your driving lesson